 The real history of the station is more of a biography.
 It’s about David M. Horning, the standards he set and the people he drew around him in his 30 years as GM.
 Horning came back to the area from WBAA at Purdue University, after having spent time previously at (10,000 watt at the time) KMUW in Wichita.
 He was responsible in 1979 for assembling the staff, funding and other resources necessary to build KHCC into a viable public broadcast service.

-In 1984 the KHCC studios were moved to the third floor of Davis Hall, located about one mile from the main HutchCC campus in Hutchinson.
-Ric Jung designed the acoustics of the studios and production rooms using primitive but effective acoustic modelling software.
-In addition to these purpose-built studios, the facility offered adequate office space as the staff grew to 17.
+In 1984 the KHCC studios were moved to the third floor of Davis Hall, less than a mile from the main HutchCC campus in Hutchinson.
+Ric Jung designed the acoustics of the studios and production rooms using early acoustic modelling software.
+In addition to these purpose-built studios, the facility offered adequate office space as the full-time staff grew to 17.

 As KHCC grew, citizens from other parts of Kansas began to inquire about how they could get public radio in their areas.
 By working with groups of supporters in these communities, KHCD-FM, 89.5 MHz, Salina-Manhattan was built and began broadcasting on January 28, 1988.
 This station serves the north-central part of the state extending to the Nebraska border.
 On August 3, 1992 KHCT-FM, serving the Great Bend-Hays area was added to the network.